 Dependents of a Foundation director or officer or a member of the Foundation’s Scholarship Administrative Committee are ineligible to apply.

-If selected as a recipient, the student will receive an award that will range up to a maximum $3,000 USD, or the local economic equivalent.
+If selected as a recipient, the student will receive $3,000 USD, or the local economic equivalent.
 Up to 20 awards will be granted.

 Awards may be renewed for up to three years or until a certificate, diploma or undergraduate degree is awarded, whichever occurs first.